-Aspects, General Disclosures and KPIs Description Relevant Chapter/Explanation Aspect B4: Labour Standard General Disclosure Information on: Labour Standards (a) the policies; and (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to preventing child and forced labour.
-KPI B4.1 Description of measures to review employment practices to Labour Standards avoid child and forced labour.
-KPI B4.2 Description of steps taken to eliminate such practices when Labour Standards discovered.
-Aspect B5: Supply Chain Mai General Disclosure Policies on managing environmental and social risks of the Supply Chain Management KDI DE 4 supply chain.
-Caral Chair Manager KPI B5.1 Number of suppliers by geographical region.
+Aspects, General Disclosures and KPIs Description Relevant Chapter/Explanation Agnost DA.
+Labour Standard Aspect B4: Labour Standard General Disclosure Information on: Labour Standards General Disclosure (a) the policies; and Labour Standards (b) compliance with relevant laws and regulations that have a significant impact on the issuer KPI B4.1 relating to preventing child and forced labour.
+Description of measures to review employment practices to Labour Standards KPI B4.
+I avoid child and forced labour.
+Labour Standards KPI B4.2 Description of steps taken to eliminate such practices when discovered.
+Labour Standards Aspect B5: Supply Chain Ma anagement General Disclosure Policies on managing environmental and social risks of the supply chain.
+Supply Chain Management KPI B5.1 Number of suppliers by geographical region.
 Supply Chain Management KPI B5.2 Description of practices relating to engaging suppliers, Supply Chain Management number of suppliers where the practices are being implemented, and how they are implemented and monitored.
-KPI B5.3 Description of practices used to identify environmental Supply Chain Management 0.50 and social risks along the supply chain, and how they are Supply Chain Management implemented and monitored.
-KPI B5.4 Description of practices used to promote environmentally Supply Chain Management N. 1 55.
-1 preferable products and services when selecting suppliers, Supply Chair Management and how they are implemented and monitored.
-Aspect B6: Product Responsi General Disclosure Information on: Product (a) the policies; and Responsibility (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to health and safety, advertising, labelling and privacy matters relating to products and services provided and methods of redress.
+KPI B5.3 Description of practices used to identify environmental Supply Chain Management and social risks along the supply chain, and how they are implemented and monitored.
+KPI B5.4 Description of practices used to promote environmentally Supply Chain Management preferable products and services when selecting suppliers, and how they are implemented and monitored.
+Aspect B6: Product Respons sibility General Disclosure Information on: Product (a) the policies; and Responsibility (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to health and safety, advertising, labelling and privacy matters relating to products and services provided and methods of redress.
 KPI B6.1 Percentage of total products sold or shipped subject to Product recalls for safety and health reasons.
-Responsibility KPI B6.2 Number of products and service related complaints received Product Responsibility - Complaints and how they are dealt with.
+Responsibility KPI B6.2 Number of products and service related complaints received Product Responsibility-Complaints and how they are dealt with.
 Handling Procedures KPI B6.3 Description of practices relating to observing and protecting Product Responsibility-Intellectual intellectual property rights.
-Property Rights KPI B6.4 Description of quality assurance process and recall Product Responsibility-Product Recall KDI DC F procedures.
-KPI B6.5 Description of consumer data protection and privacy policies, Product Responsibility-Confidentiality and how they are implemented and monitored.
+Property Rights KPI B6.4 Description of quality assurance process and recall Product Responsibility - Product Recall procedures.
+KPI B6.5 Description of consumer data protection and privacy policies, Product Responsibility - Customer Data and how they are implemented and monitored.
+Privacy

-Aspects, General Disclosures and KPIs Description Relevant Chapter/Explanation Aspect B7: Anti-Corruptio n General Disclosure Information on: Anti-corruption General Disclosure Anti-corruption (a) the policies; and (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to bribery, extortion, fraud and money laundering.
+Aspects, General Disclosures and KPIs Description Relevant Chapter/Explanation Aspect B7: Anti-Corruption General Disclosure Information on: Anti-corruption (a) the policies; and (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to bribery, extortion, fraud and money laundering.
 KPI B7.1 Number of concluded legal cases regarding corrupt practices Anti-corruption brought against the issuer or its employees during the reporting period and the outcomes of the cases.
 KPI B7.2 Description of preventive measures and whistle-blowing Anti-corruption procedures, how they are implemented and monitored.
-KPI B7.3 Description of anti-corruption training provided to directors Anti-corruption and staff.
-Aspect B8: Community In vestment General Disclosure Policies on community engagement to understand the Community Investment needs of the communities where the issuer operates and to ensure its activities take into consideration the communities' interests.
-KPI B8.1 Focus areas of contribution (e.g. education, environmental Community Investment concerns, labour needs, health, culture, sport). , KPI B8.2 Resources contributed (e.g. money or time) to the focused Community Investment area. zzmine, miesemene area.
+KPI B7.3 Description of anti-corruption training provided to directors and staff.
+Anti-corruption Aspect B8: Community Inves tment General Disclosure Policies on community engagement to understand the Community Investment needs of the communities where the issuer operates and to ensure its activities take into consideration the communities' interests.
+KPI B8.1 Focus areas of contribution (e.g. education, environmental Community Investment concerns, labour needs, health, culture, sport).
+KPI B8.2 Resources contributed (e.g. money or time) to the focused Community Investment area.